 - 2013- ongoing: I have been involved with the running of the EMREM (Early Medieval, Medieval, Renaissance, Reformation, Early Modern) Forum since my arrival at the University of Birmingham for my MA in Medieval Studies.
 This postgraduate forum at the University of Birmingham facilitates discussion (within and across institutions), via skills workshops, roundtables, research presentation sessions and an annual symposium, in addition to maintaining a social media presence on WordPress, Facebook and Twitter.
 I helped to organise and run our 2015 Symposium on the theme of 'Body and Soul', in addition to chairing the panel on 'Saintly Souls in Human Bodies'.
 I organised the 2016 Symposium, 'Chaos and Catastrophe; Restoration and Renewal' which took place on 5-6 May 2016.
 The 2017 conference, 'Powerful Objects', will take place on 18-19 May.

 - 2016- ongoing: Copy editor for the Journal of History and Cultures.

-- 2015- ongoing: I am a postgraduate Mentor at the University of Birmingham, communicating with prospective and new students.
+- 2015- 2019: I am a postgraduate Mentor at the University of Birmingham, communicating with prospective and new students.